The Fragile Decade: Why Market Cycles Matter in Retirement

 How to Protect Your Retirement Plan

-You cannot control what happens in markets during your fragile decade, but you can prepare for it.
-Several strategies help reduce the impact if you encounter a difficult period.
+You cannot control what markets will do in your fragile decade, but you can prepare for it.
+Here are a few ways to lower the impact if you do hit a rough patch.

 Stay Flexible With Withdrawals